Gwendolyn Zoharah Simmons: Student activism

 In 1963, she successfully ran to become a Spelman representative to SNCC's coordinating committee.
-In early January 1964, Simmons was arrested along with other Spelman students for participating in a lunch-counter demonstration at Lester Maddox's Pickrick restaurant.
+In early January 1964, she was arrested along with other Spelman students for participating in a lunch-counter demonstration at Lester Maddox's Pickrick restaurant.
 She spent a night in jail and was again summoned by the dean of students, who put her on academic probation for violating Spelman's prohibitions on civil rights demonstrations.
-This did not prevent Simmons from participating in another sit-in at a Krystal restaurant a few days later, where she was once again arrested.
-This time she was rebuked by Spelman President Manley, and had her scholarship revoked.
+She participated in another sit-in at a Krystal restaurant a few days later, where she was once again arrested.
+This time, she was rebuked by Spelman President Manley, and had her scholarship revoked.
 In light of these punitive measures, friends and fellow demonstrators throughout the Atlanta University Center rallied to Simmons' support, organizing a march to President Manley's house.
-As a consequence, Simmons was allowed to remain at Spelman, though under strict probation.
-Simmons continued taking classes during the spring of 1964, and she assisted Staughton Lynd in developing curriculum for the upcoming Mississippi Freedom Summer Project and preparing materials for the Mississippi Freedom Democratic Party.
+As a consequence, Robinson was allowed to remain at Spelman but under strict probation.
+She continued taking classes during the spring of 1964, and she assisted Staughton Lynd in developing curriculum for the upcoming Mississippi Freedom Summer Project and preparing materials for the Mississippi Freedom Democratic Party.

-Engaged by Freedom Summer materials and encouraged by fellow students, Staughton Lynd, and Vincent Harding, Simmons decided to spend the summer of 1964 volunteering with the Mississippi Freedom project.
+Engaged by Freedom Summer materials, Robinson decided to spend the summer of 1964 volunteering with the Mississippi Freedom project.
 Spelman administrators informed Simmons' family of this decision, who feared for Simmons' safety in working in an area known for Ku Klux Klan violence.
 They acted decisively to prevent her from leaving, bringing her home and intercepting correspondence from SNCC.
 Through covert money transfers from SNCC, Simmons was finally able to travel to Mississippi, much to the dismay of her family.
-Despite this disapproval, Simmons traveled to Oxford, Ohio for orientation, and then on to Mississippi.
-In Oxford, Simmons served as project trainer, working with Staughton Lynd in his capacity as orientation director, as well as Vincent Harding.
+Despite this disapproval, she traveled to Oxford, Ohio for orientation, and then on to Mississippi.
+In Oxford, she served as project trainer, working with Staughton Lynd in his capacity as orientation director, as well as Vincent Harding.

-In Mississippi, Simmons was sent to the city of Laurel in Jones County, an area notorious for Klan violence.
+In Mississippi, she was sent to the city of Laurel in Jones County, an area notorious for Klan violence.
 In this environment, Simmons feared for her life, regularly encountering hostility and police harassment.
 When her project director, Lester McKinney, was sent to jail, Simmons was appointed to replace him, despite her lack of field organizing experience.
-She thus became one of only seven female Freedom Summer project directors.
+She became one of only seven female Freedom Summer project directors.
 Under Simmons' direction, Freedom Summer volunteers operated a Freedom School, opened a day care, registered voters, and established a library.